SAP-archive/teched2020-DT261/exercises/ex3/README.md

-# Exercise 3 - Loading promotions from SAP Promotion Pricing
+# Exercise 3 - Loading promotions from SAP Omnichannel Promotion Pricing

-In this exercise, we will create...
+In this exercise, you will implement an API call to SAP Omnichannel Promotion Pricing by generating the client library from the API specification available on SAP API Business Hub.

 ## Generate the client library

+1. Open the [SAP Omnichannel Promotion Pricing page on SAP API Business Hub](https://api.sap.com/api/PriceCalculation/overview) and log on.
+Ask your instructor if you don't have credentials for SAP API Business Hub.
+Click `Download Specification` and select `YAML` from the menu.
+Save the downloaded file as `PriceCalculation.yaml`.

 ## Implement the promotions controller

 First you need to write the program code for the API call.